IT Resources Remote Access Policy

 - Unless Fordham's Office of Information Technology provides the software, installing remote access software is prohibited.

-- The Information Security and Assurance may remove any unauthorized remote software installed on the University’s IT Resources.
+- Information Security and Assurance may remove any unauthorized remote software installed on the University’s IT Resources.
 Any exceptions must be requested from Information Security and Assurance.

-- All remote access is subject to audit per the Log Review Policy and Logging Standards Policy.
+- All remote access is subject to audit per the Logging Standards Policy.

 - Users must follow the password and authentication policies per the Password Management Policy and the Acceptable Uses of IT Infrastructure and Resources Policy.